cchiw/Diderot-Dev-Examples/dfn_fem/README.md

 ﻿# Field Definition: FEM

-Users can define fields created by outside tools
+We support computations on fields defined by outside sources.
 ##  In Action
+There are four steps to the implementation process: 1.
+Diderot code, 2.
+C code that communicates to the generated Diderot code  3.
+Python code that initiates the C code, and 4.
+Running the program.
+For the most part steps 2-4 are the same for each example and code can be easily reused.

+### 1.Diderot Code (observ.diderot)
-### Simple Definition
+#### Simple Definition
 The user defines an input variable to represent a FEM field.
 The path included is a path to the relevant data file.
 ```
 input fem#k(d)[α] F0;